By Patrick Donovan

 Kate and Ben: If we knew how to get movies made, we would have done it several times by now, so we really aren’t qualified to give any advice in that area other than make friends with people who share your passion and keep each other excited, optimistic and working hard.
 Similarly, as writers, all we can offer is what we try to do ourselves — tell stories that are about something.
 Know the point you’re trying to make then shape and rewrite scenes until you feel like you’ve made it.

-What is most important to you, as a filmmaker and visionary and how can you best describe this to people in 5 words?
+THT: What is most important to you, as a filmmaker and visionary and how can you best describe this to people in 5 words?

 Richard: Trust your very first instincts.

-Peter: In sum, what have you planned next for us?
+THT: In sum, what have you planned next for us?

 Richard: Souls of Totality has opened some amazing doors for me.
 I’m really excited for what’s going to come next.
 Watch this space!
 Hopefully not too much longer.

-Peter: Thank you, everyone for your time.
+THT: Thank you, everyone for your time.